 Nonprofits often rely on good people that work well together to thrive even with limited resources coming in.
 By using training to improve teamwork, nonprofit employees and volunteers know that they can still share their own ideas to improve the organization while learning to adapt and mold with other people’s beliefs and opinions.

-When coworkers work together, it ensures that everyone is on the same page.
+When coworkers work together, it ensures that everyone is not only on the same page but also part of a productive work environment.
 By encouraging teamwork, employees will know what’s expected of them at all times.